 This article describes the effects of a centipede bite.

 This article is for information only.
 DO NOT use it to treat or manage an actual poisoning from a centipede bite.
-This article is for information only.
-If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+If you or someone you are with has an exposure, call the local emergency number (such as 911), or the local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 This poison is found only in centipedes.

 - Pain in the area of the bite

 - Swelling in the area of the bite

 - Redness in the area of the bite

 - Lymph node swelling (rare)